 - Scalability.
 When you stretch or shrink an image too much, its quality will suffer.
 How much leeway you have depends on the image format you use.
-This affects your site’s ability to look good on both large and small screens.
+This affects your site’s ability to look presentable on both large and small screens.

 The term JPEG stands for Joint Photographic Experts Group, and it was coined in 1986.
-The main benefits of this format are that it can display millions of colors, and it’s particularly well-suited to high compression levels.

 In general, JPEG is an excellent option for displaying complex photographs that include a lot of colors.
 Here’s a quick example:

-Portable Network Graphics (PNGs) are just as popular as JPEGs on websites.
+Portable Network Graphics (PNGs) are just as popular as JPEGs for display on websites.
 They also support millions of colors, although you’re much better off using PNGs for images that contain less color data.
 Otherwise, your image is going to be ‘heavier’ than the same image saved as a JPEG.

 Here’s an example of a PNG image:

 This is a screenshot of the WordPress dashboard.
 PNGs do a great job when you have an image with rapid transitions between colors that need to remain sharp.
-For example, when you’re taking a screenshot of a user interface where different interface elements strongly transition between dark and light backgrounds, it’s much better to use PNGs.
-Like this part here – the transitions between the white, gray and blue:

 Unlike the two formats we’ve talked about so far, Graphics Interchange Format (GIFs) have far more specific use cases.
 Although you can have a static GIF image, most people use this format to showcase animations, such as this one: